-If I am going to hike fast for 8-10 hours, I am going to indulge, and an Everything Bagel piled high with cream cheese and ham is my fuel of choice!
+If I am going to hike fast for 8-10 hours, I will indulge, and an Everything Bagel piled high with cream cheese and ham is my fuel of choice!

 Checklist for My Day Pack

-I’m not really a check list kind of person, but I do use them for my hiking gear.
-Most of the things I carry are critical, so I want to make sure they are not forgotten.
-I also get excited when headed out, and have a tendency to rush a little.
-Only the Bagel is not on the list, and it has yet to be forgotten.
+I’m not a checklist kind of person, but I use them for my hiking gear.
+Most of the things I carry are critical, so I want to ensure they are not forgotten.
+I also get excited when headed out and tend to rush a little.
+Only the Bagel is not on the list and has yet to be forgotten.

-You can download my check list at the “Download” button below and make any changes to start your own check list.
+You can download my checklist below and make any changes to start your checklist.

-Tip: The one item I keep in the bottom of my Day Pack, that is not on the list, is a large trash bag.
-I try to make a point of not hiking when the forecast calls for downpours, but the mountains can make their own weather.
+Tip: The one item I keep at the bottom of my Day Pack that is not on the list is a large trash bag.
+I try not to hike when the forecast calls for downpours, but the mountains can make their own weather.

 The Hiking Day Pack in Extremes

-There are times that my North Face Day Pack is not enough.
-When I need a “beefier” Day Pack I’ll switch to a light weight backpack with no frame.
-In this case I use my Gossamer Gear frame-less pack.
-It has a lot more capacity and mostly get’s used when my non-hiking companions neither have a Day Pack or want to carry anything.
+There are times when my North Face Day Pack is not enough.
+When I need a “beefier” Day Pack, I’ll switch to a lightweight backpack with no frame.
+In this case, I use my Gossamer Gear frame-less pack.
+It has a lot more capacity and mostly get’s used when my non-hiking companions neither have a Day Pack nor want to carry anything.

-I’m usually so excited to be sharing my adventure for the day that I forget how much fun I had being “Mule” the last time.
+I’m usually so excited to share my adventure for the day that I forget how much fun I had being “Mule” the last time.

 Hiking at Higher Elevations